insightsolver/insightsolver/README.md

 Because the current GitHub repo is private, the first two methods need a github account with an active [personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

+*Warning for Anaconda users:* When using a virtual environment managed by [Anaconda](http://anaconda.org), the installation of the `insightsolver` library as specified above could install dependencies (specified in the file `requirements.txt`) via pip that are not handled by Anaconda.
+There are two options available.
+The first option is to do as specified above, which lets pip install dependencies, but risk that the virtual environment is no longer handled by Anaconda.
+The second option is to add a `--no-deps` flag to the pip install, e.g. `pip install --no-deps .`.
+This last command would install the scripts of the `insightsolver` module without installing the dependencies.
+This prevents breaking the Anaconda environment but could result in `insightsolver` not finding all the required dependencies at runtime.
+These required dependencies should therefore be installed manually from within the Anaconda application.

 ## ⚡ Quick start

 ```python